chnm/thatcamp-org/wp-content/plugins/jquery-collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==

+= 1.6.4 =
+* added plugin to GitHub: https://github.com/baden03/collapse-o-matic
+* added new tabindex attribute to shortcode and options page
+* registration fields are masked using password input type

+= 1.6.3 =
+* added shortcode support for the excerpt attribute
+* added wpex_clean_shortcodes filter to strip unwanted p and br tags from the shortcode
+* added the ability to set trigclass, targtag and targclass attribute values in the plugin options page

+= 1.6.2 =
+* added colomat-swap class to the swaptitle element
+* added optional cid default to the shortcode

+= 1.6.1 =
+* fixed undeclared cid variable

 = 1.6 =
 * fixed issue with using id anchor links on elements with expanded=‘true’